petermchale/dairy-spread/README.md

 ## dairy-spread

-dairy-spread allows you to create a google spreadsheet at the command line from a vcf, and to delete a spreadsheet so created.
+dairy-spread allows you to create a google spreadsheet at the command line from a vcf, and to delete a spreadsheet so created, also from the command line.
 Each record in the spreadsheet contains a hyperlink representing the location of a variant, and additional columns representing user-defined parts of the vcf record, e.g., INFO.AC.
 The links can be used to visually inspect the variant in igv.js,